15 Top-Rated Beaches on the Oregon Coast

 Upscale places like the Surfsand Resort and The Ocean Lodge in Cannon Beach offer an unbeatable overnight experience.
 Other oceanfront hotels like the Tolovana Inn and Land's End at Cannon Beach offer more value and great views.

 2. Cape Kiwanda State Scenic Area

-The southernmost cape to visit on the Three Capes Scenic Route, Cape Kiwanda, is the only major headland on the Oregon coast comprised of sandstone.
+Cape Kiwanda is the southernmost cape to visit on the Three Capes Scenic Route and is the only major headland on the Oregon coast comprised of sandstone.
 This gives the promontory a different complexion compared to the rest of the capes along the coast and provides a unique range of things to do.